-At Denison, students are recognized for their individual value.
-A Denison education means no hiding in the back of the class.
-Students are encouraged to make themselves known and take advantage of their educational experience.
-While each student will choose a specific major to study, Denison provides a liberal arts framework on which students can build a solid foundation on which to grow as well-rounded thinkers.
+At Denison, each student is recognized for their individual value.
+A Denison education means that no students hide in the back of the class, as they are all encouraged to make themselves known and take advantage of their educational experience.
+While each student does choose a specific major to study, Denison provides a liberal arts framework on which they can build a solid foundation on which to grow as well-rounded thinkers.

-The First-Year Program is a mixture of academic and co-curricular experiences.
-Students receive guidance through academic advising and counseling.
-The program is incredibly important because it teaches students valuable skills like complex writing, higher-level thinking and conceptualization, and active participation.
+The First-Year Program at Denison is a mixture of academic and co-curricular experiences.
+This program teaches students incredibly important and valuable skills, including complex writing, higher-level thinking and conceptualization, and active participation.
 Students also get the added benefit of one-on-one academic advising and counseling.

-Denison encourages its students to expand their horizons and take their educational journey beyond the campus.
+Denison encourages its students to expand their horizons and take their educational journeys beyond the campus itself.
 The University offers several programs, affording students the opportunity to learn another culture’s customs and values.
-Students are encouraged to assess their transformation as they assimilate to their new surroundings, witnessing the power of exploration and all the ways it can impact their lives.
+Adventurous students assess their transformations as they integrate into their new surroundings, witnessing the power of exploration and all the ways it can impact their lives.

-Denison’s faculty have many roles.
-Not only are they respected scholars in their fields, but they serve as mentors and guides to their students.
-And this makes a large difference in Denison’s educational experience.
-Professors encourage students to discover their academic potential in a way that is completely theirs.
-Faculty truly enjoy their roles as mentors because they can be actively involved in the transformations of each student.
+Denison’s faculty play many roles.
+Not only are they respected scholars in their fields, but they serve as active mentors and guides to their students.
+Such a commitment makes a large difference in Denison’s educational experience, encouraging students to discover their academic potential in a way that is completely theirs.

 Academic Support & Enrichment Center

-Denison’s Academic Support & Enrichment Center functions to support interactions between faculty and students.
-The center works to help students reach their highest potential, through advising and feedback.
+Denison’s Academic Support & Enrichment Center functions to support the interaction between faculty and students.
+It works to help students reach their highest potential through advising and active feedback.

 Engagement Outside of the Classroom

-Denison embraces sustainability.
-The University aims to protect and maintain economic, social, and environmental resources throughout the University and beyond.
-Through research initiatives, investments, and a campus-wide commitment, Denison’s efforts are met with the utmost respect.
+Denison embraces sustainability, aiming to protect and maintain economic, social, and environmental resources throughout the University and beyond.
+Through research initiatives, investments, and a campus-wide commitment, Denison’s conscious efforts are met with the utmost respect.

-Denison welcomes all religions and faiths.
-Students are invited to practice their religious beliefs, voice their doubts and express their ideas in faith and doctrine.
-Denison is supportive of every religious affiliation and encourages its students to learn from one another.
+Denison welcomes students of all religions and faiths.
+There is an open invitation for all to practice their religious beliefs, voice their doubts, and express their ideas in faith and doctrine.
+With such a welcoming support for all religious affiliations, Denison encourages all of its students to collaborate and learn from one another’s diverse perspectives.

-Denison is an NCAA Division III school, offering 23 varsity sports.
-For those students that are not enrolled as athletes, there are still several opportunities to get involved.
-Denison offers intramural and club sports, as well as fitness classes.
+Denison is an NCAA Division III school that offers 23 varsity sports.
+Beyond collegiate athletics, students still have several opportunities to get active through fitness classes and intramural and club sports.

-Denison prepares its students to find success in all of their future endeavors, whether they are professional or personal.
-Six months post-graduation, 85-90% of Denison graduates are employed, pursuing graduate school, or engaging in post-graduate service.
+Denison prepares its students to find success in all of their future endeavors, whether those be professional or personal.
+Within six months of graduation, over 85% of Denison graduates are employed, pursuing graduate school, or engaging in postgraduate service.

 Preparing for Success

-Denison students are equipped with the necessary tools to be prepared to enter the workforce.
-Upon graduation, the majority of Denison students will have had some leadership experience, whether it was in a class or through an organization.
-Denison grads are also excellent writers because the University places a large emphasis on this skill.
+Denison students are equipped with all the tools necessary for their entrance into the workforce.
+Upon graduation, the majority of Denison students will have had some leadership experience, whether that had been in a class or through an organization.
+Denison grads are also excellent writers thanks to the University’s emphasis on high-level written communication.
 Denison takes measures to encourage dialogue and participation between professors and students, thereby bolstering student success as a whole.
 Thanks to the outstanding caliber of student-faculty interaction, students are much more likely to engage in research initiatives with their professors and have a better grasp of their area of study when they enter the workforce.